Blitz Liverpool Guided Tour

 We then continue through Lime Street to the Victorian area of William Brown Street where we will see the World Museum and visit the newly refurbished Central Library which was reopened by Prince Edward and Victorian Round Reading Room all of which were damaged by Luftwaffe bombs during the blitz in May 1941.

 Here you will find restrooms and other facilities as well as cafes for you to buy refreshments and there is also both interior and the wonderful St Johns Gardens area for schools and other groups to eat should they bring a picnic with them.

-The rejuventated city from above!
+The rejuvenated city from above!

-Next we visit the Radio City tower or St John’s Beacon which has easy lift access 138metres above the city with breathtaking views of the River and beyond to North Wales.
+Next, we visit the Radio City tower or St John’s Beacon which has easy lift access 138metres above the city with breathtaking views of the River and beyond to North Wales.
 This is a superb location from which to see how the city has been regenerated and you can also see huge cranes which have been newly installed in the container port around the area of Bootle and the northern docks which were devastated in the raids during 1940.

 You can bomb the city but you can't bomb me!

 We continue to the Queen Victoria Monument which is perhaps the most poignant and the most vivid part of your day having seen the damage caused all around the statue itself while Queen Victoria stands untouched as if to say “well you can bomb the city but you cannot bomb me!”